Symmetry Fractionalization, Defects, and Gauging of Topological Phases: -Crossed Modularity

 As mentioned in Sec.~\ref{sec:Braiding}, when the $S$-matrix of a UBTC is unitary, the theory is considered modular, as the $S$ and $T$ matrices provide a projective representation of SL$(2,\mathbb{Z})$, the modular transformations on a torus, i.e.

 where $C_{ab}= \delta_{a \bar{b}}$ is the topological charge conjugation operator.
-In this case, one may also define the corresponding modular transformations for punctured torii, and consequently, the theory can be consistently defined on arbitrary surfaces.
+In this case, one may also define the corresponding modular transformations for punctured tori, and consequently, the theory can be consistently defined on arbitrary surfaces.

 In the defect theory described by a $G$-crossed BTC $\ext{C}{G}$, the situation becomes more complicated.
 Clearly, the $\mathcal{C}_{\bf 0}$ subcategory, which describes the original topological phase without defects, must behave exactly the same as described above.
 In other words, when $S_{a_{\bf 0} b_{\bf 0}}$ is a unitary matrix (when restricted to topological charge labels $a,b \in \mathcal{C}_{\bf 0}$), so that $\mathcal{C}_{\bf 0}$ is a UMTC, the ground states on a torus without defect branches are described exactly as above and the operators $S_{a_{\bf 0} b_{\bf 0}}$ and $T_{a_{\bf 0} b_{\bf 0}}= \theta_{b_{\bf 0}} \delta_{a_{\bf 0} b_{\bf 0}}$ provide a projective representation of the modular transformations in the subtheory without defects.
 We call this restriction to the defect-free theory on the torus the $({\bf 0,0})$-sector and denote the corresponding modular transformations defined in this way as $\mathcal{S}^{({\bf 0,0})}$ and $\mathcal{T}^{({\bf 0,0})}$.